ItsMePaulo/tutoring/COS212/notes/Recuriosn/README.md

 ### Indirect Recursion

-Functions calling functions that create a loop ultimately calling the function started the sequence again.
-Really complex to follow use with caution.
+Functions calling functions that create a loop ultimately calling the function that started the sequence again.
+Indirect recursion can lead to tricky to follow code and is sometimes considered an anti-pattern.
 A specialization is *Mutual Recursion* where only two functions call each other back and forth.

 ```kotlin
 fun wash(clothes) {